 In order to specify the notations used below, let us first consider the space of smooth functions, or fields $u:\mathbb{T}\to\mathbb{R}$.
-A functional $F[u]$ with density $\mathcal{F}$ depending on $x$ and on $u(x)$ and its derivatives up to a given order, is defined as
+A functional $F[u]$, with density $\mathcal{F}$ depending on $x$ and on $u(x)$ and its derivatives up to a given order, is defined as

-where here and in the following we make use of the short hand notation $\oint:=\int_{\mathbb{T}}$.
+where here and in the sequel we make use of the short hand notation $\oint:=\int_{\mathbb{T}}$.
 The functional derivative (or variational derivative) of $F$ with respect to $u$, denoted by $\delta F/\delta u$, is defined by the relation

-which has to hold for any smooth finite increment $\delta u$ defined on $\mathbb{T}$.
+for any smooth finite increment $\delta u$ defined on $\mathbb{T}$.
 Through repeated integrations by parts and erasing the boundary terms one finds

 the sum above being finite if $\mathcal{F}$ is a polynomial in $u$ and its derivatives up to a given finite order (as will be in our case).
 Relation (\ref{eq:fddef}) defines the Gateaux, or weak differential of the functional $F$ at $u$ with increment $\delta u$, which under further requirements coincides with the Fr\'echet, or strong differential of $F$; see e.g. \cite{Zorn}.
 The functional derivative is also referred to, in the mathematical literature, as the $L_2$-gradient of $F$ with respect to $u$.
-Indeed, in the Hilbert space $L_2(\mathbb{T})$ of square integrable functions on $\mathbb{T}$, endowed with the usual scalar product $(f,g):=\oint fg\ dx$, one can rewrite (\ref{eq:fddef}) as $\delta F=(\delta F/\delta u,\delta u):=(\nabla F,\delta u)$, identical in form to its finite dimensional counterpart.
+Indeed, in the Hilbert space $L_2(\mathbb{T})$ of square integrable functions on $\mathbb{T}$, endowed with the usual scalar product $\langle f,g\rangle:=\oint fg\ dx$, one can rewrite (\ref{eq:fddef}) as $\delta F=\langle \delta F/\delta u,\delta u\rangle:=\langle\nabla F,\delta u\rangle$, identical in form to its finite-dimensional counterpart.

-In the \emph{Hamiltonian field theory} considered in the present paper the phase space $\Gamma$ of the system is the space of two components, smooth, real valued fields $(q(x),p(x))$ defined on $\mathbb{T}$.
-The observables of the theory are the functionals $F:\Gamma\to\mathbb{R}$ admitting a density $\mathcal{F}$ which is a polynomial in $q(x)$, $p(x)$ and their space derivatives up to finite order, with coefficients possibly depending on $x$.
+In the \emph{Hamiltonian field theory} considered in the present paper, the phase space $\Gamma$ of the system is the space of two components, smooth, real-valued fields $(q(x),p(x))$ defined on $\mathbb{T}$.
+The observables of the theory are the functionals $F:\Gamma\to\mathbb{R}$ admitting a density $\mathcal{F}$ which is a polynomial in $q(x)$, $p(x)$ and their space derivatives up to a finite order, with coefficients possibly depending on $x$.
 One then selects, among the observables, the Hamiltonian defining the given system, namely